semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

     are the same, then you are not on a **rebuild**.
 * Promotions work **linearly**.
 Therefore pipelines can use the Artefact IDs of previously defined pipelines as long as there is a shared path among them.
+	Put simply, there must be a **direct**, linear connection between the pipelines you want to connect using Artefact IDs.
-* This means that if there is a split somewhere, only the Artefact IDs of common paths can be used as you cannot reference the pipelines from the other branch.
+* This means that if there is a split somewhere, only the Artefact IDs of the common path of one or more pipelines can be used as you cannot reference the pipelines from the other branch.
 * The `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable offers a convenient and standard way of using the Artefact ID of the current pipeline without the need for knowing the environment variable that holds the Artefact ID with